-You can configure Mach2 so one drive (say the X axis) is the main drive and can slave another to it (perhaps the C axis configured as linear rather than rotary).
+You can use Config>Slaving to configure Mach3 so one drive (say the X axis) is the main drive and can slave another to it (perhaps the C axis configured as linear rather than rotary).
+See figure 5.19

 During normal use the same number of step pulses will be sent to the master and slave axes with the speed and acceleration being determined by the "slower" of the two.